 Other than that, I wasn’t able to find much about Brilliance.
-They chose not to reveal a lot about them as a company.
+They chose not to reveal a lot about themselves as a company.
 But anyway, that’s not an issue of concern here.

-Moreover, engagement rings, wedding rings, diamonds, lab grown diamonds, diamond jewelry are some of the categories that you access directly from the home page.
+Moreover, engagement rings, wedding rings, diamonds, lab-grown diamonds, and diamond jewelry are some of the categories that you access directly from the home page.

-When it comes to filtering of engagement rings, you can target your search according to specific metal, shape, or style of the ring.
-Furthermore, when browsing loose diamonds you can filter them according to carat, cut, clarity, price, color, and shape.
+When it comes to filtering engagement rings, you can target your search according to the specific metal, shape, or style of the ring.
+Furthermore, when browsing loose diamonds, you can filter them according to a carat, cut, clarity, price, color, and shape.

-Blue Nile is based in the USA and gladly, has its showrooms across 10 different states of the US.
+Blue Nile is based in the USA and, gladly, has its showrooms across ten different states of the US.
 These states include Arizona, California, Colorado, Illinois, New Hampshire, New York, Oregon, Texas, Virginia, and Washington.

 In contrast to that, Brilliance is also based in the USA.
 But it doesn’t have any showroom locations.
 This means that your shopping will be based entirely online.
 You cannot inspect the diamond on your own or get a first-hand review of the diamonds.

-The edge definitely goes to Blue Nile due to the availability of a one on one diamond inspection service at their showrooms.
-This makes them a more trusted place unlike Brilliance that offers no such service.
+The edge definitely goes to the Blue Nile due to the availability of a one-on-one diamond inspection service at their showrooms.
+This makes them a more trusted place, unlike Brilliance which offers no such service.

-1 Carat Diamond – Blue Nile vs Brilliance
+1 Carat Diamond – the Blue Nile vs. Brilliance

-At Blue Nile, I searched for a 1 carat diamond, very good cut, H color and VS1 clarity.
-This diamond retails for $5676 to be precise, alright?
-Then I applied similar filter at Brilliance to find a similar diamond.
-And I found a 1 carat diamond at Brilliance, very good cut, H color and VS1 clarity for $3870.
+At the Blue Nile, I searched for a 1-carat diamond, a very good cut, H color, and VS1 clarity.
+This diamond retails for $5,676, to be precise, alright?
+Then I applied a similar filter at Brilliance to find a similar diamond.
+And I found a 1-carat diamond at Brilliance, very good cut, H color, and VS1 clarity for $3,870.
 I was surprised or rather shocked.
-A whooping difference of $1800, something’s fishy, I wondered.
+A whopping difference of $1800, something’s fishy, I wondered.

-1.5 Carat Diamond – Blue Nile vs Brilliance
+1.5 Carat Diamond – the Blue Nile vs. Brilliance

-Next, I browsed through 1.5 carat diamonds at Blue Nile and found this one 1.5 c.
-Diamond in VVS1 clarity, H color and Excellent cut.
-This diamond retails for $14,292 with a GIA certification.
+Next, I browsed through 1.5-carat diamonds at the Blue Nile and found this one 1.5 c.
+Diamond in VVS1 clarity, H color, and Excellent cut.
+This diamond retails for $14,641 with a GIA certification.
 Next, I searched for a similar diamond at Brilliance and found many options.

-And then again I was disappointed at finding a similar diamond mentioned as excellent cut for $8000.
-But surprisingly, this time Brilliance was honest in that the certification attached with this diamond was by EGL.
-And that is way below the standards of GIA grading which means it wasn’t really an excellent cut but rather a fair cut at most.
+And then again, I was disappointed at finding a similar diamond mentioned as an excellent cut for $8,000.
+But surprisingly, this time, Brilliance was honest in that the certification attached to this diamond was by EGL.
+And that is way below the standards of GIA grading, which means it wasn’t really an excellent cut but rather a fair cut at most.

-But anyway I found a 1.5 c with similar grading from GIA at Brilliance as well and it retails for $15270.
+But anyway, I found a 1.5 c with similar grading from GIA at Brilliance, and it retails for $15,677.

-2 Carat Diamond – Blue Nile vs Brilliance
+2 Carat Diamond – the Blue Nile vs. Brilliance

-A 2 carat diamond with VVS1 clarity, H color, and Ideal cut retails for $26710 at Blue Nile.
-An exactly identical diamond at Brilliance with similar grading but a slight difference in measurements will cost you around $22,239.
+A 2-carat diamond with VVS1 clarity, H color, and Ideal cut retails for $40,216 at the Blue Nile.
+An exactly identical diamond at Brilliance with similar grading but a slight difference in measurements will cost you around $40,442.

 In conclusion, there’s not a consistent difference between the prices of Blue Nile and Brilliance.
-You saw the 1.5 carat diamond at Brilliance was more expensive while the 2 carat option from Brilliance is cheaper than Blue Nile.
+The 1.5-carat diamond at Brilliance was more expensive, while the 2-carat option from Brilliance is cheaper than the Blue Nile.

 As a leading online diamond store, Blue Nile has held up a very good reputation over the years.
-They’ve formed a magnificent clientele in major countries of the world and that’s only because they produce high quality diamonds.
+They’ve formed a magnificent clientele in major countries of the world, and that’s because they produce high-quality diamonds.

-All the diamonds at Blue Nile hold a certification and test report by GIA.
-This means all their diamonds are truly authentic and you’d be spending your money at the right place.
+All the diamonds at the Blue Nile hold a certification and test report by GIA.
+This means all their diamonds are truly authentic, and you’d be spending your money at the right place.

-While I agree the diamonds are stellar in quality and I’m sure you would too, but I’d also like to mention that Blue Nile lacks a bit in maintaining the quality of their jewelry.
-And I am saying this because I have seen quite a few customers complaining about poor setting or material in the jewelry.
+While I agree the diamonds are stellar in quality, and I’m sure you would too, I’d also like to mention that the Blue Nile lacks a bit in maintaining the quality of their jewelry.
+And I am saying this because I have seen quite a few customers complaining about poor settings or material in the jewelry.